One Line Summary

-A city’s long-buried serial killer case resurfaces, exposing the lies that built a hero and the darkness inherited by those who worship him.
+A city’s long-buried serial killer case resurfaces, exposing the lies that forged a hero and the darkness inherited by those who worshipped him.

 Opening Impression